-6 credit hours

-Over 15 weeks, students will spend 150 minutes per week in lectures, class discussions, and examinations (37.5-45 hours for the semester).
-Instructional time includes a 3 hour final exam.
-Out of class work includes homework and preparation for exams and quizzes and is estimated at around 450 minutes per week.

-Over 15 weeks, students will spend a variable amount of time in the clinical setting per week for a total of 120 hours in the 15 weeks.
-For the weeks that the student is in the clinical setting, the student will spend 450-600 minutes per week in preparation for patient care and assignment activities.
+4 credit hours • 2 Theory Hours = 30 Contact Hours - Over 15 weeks, students will spend 100 minutes per week in lectures, class discussions, and examinations (25-30 hours for the semester).
+Instructional time includes a 3-hour final exam.
+Out of class work includes homework and preparation for exams and quizzes and is estimated at around 300 minutes per week. • 2 Clinical Hours = 80 Contact Hours - Over 15 weeks, students will spend a variable amount of time in the clinical setting per week for a total of 80 hours in the 15 weeks.
+For the weeks that the student is in Devereux Behavioral Health - Kennesaw and Highland Rivers CSU - Cedartown, the student will spend 300-450 minutes per week in preparation for patient care and assignment activities.